-Frank Ocean Drops New Track ‘Chanel’ On His Beats 1 Radio Show
+Frank Ocean Drops New Gay-Themed Track ‘Chanel’ On His Beats 1 Radio Show

 Frank Ocean speaks of a voyeuristic encounter with a lover that he records like an indie film with Gasper Noé-esque close-ups that zoom in on various parts of the body.
 He also speaks of a “straight acting” conquest that gets “turnt out like some dirty plastic.”
 The forthrightness of the gay content in this song stands in stark contrast to his earlier works which had implicit allusions to LGBT themes.

-Throughout the song, he is evoking imagery of duality not only in sexuality and particular masculinity, but also in drug use, and capitalistic pursuit.
+Throughout the song, he is evoking imagery of duality not only in sexuality and particular masculinity, but also in drug use and capitalistic pursuit.
 On both the single and remix there are various references to luxury fashion and consumerism.
 As with most music from Frank Ocean, the lines between unabashed stunting and irony are obscured.

 Frank Ocean & Beats 1 Unveil A New Show Called 'Blonded RADIO' https://t.co/KituXiCACO #SwaysUniverse pic.twitter.com/PQydkcSQpy